 Someone may still have to pay premiums in these circumstances, which is why someone who does not want Part B coverage has to manually start a process to refuse coverage.
 People will not be automatically enrolled into Part C or Medigap, so people who want these types of coverage will need to start the enrollment process themselves.

 Navigating Medicare benefits, insurance plans, beneficiaries, retirement benefits, current employment and employer coverage, and knowing when coverage starts can all be confusing.
 For those who are wondering if they should contact Social Security, their local Social Security office, or Medicare, this helpful PDF should help point them in the right direction.

 Disclaimers – This article does not constitute professional, legal, financial, health care, or medical advice.
-While we strive to provide accurate information, given the nature of the subject, we cannot guarantee full accuracy of this article.
+Information in this article may be subject to change.